 Section B.7 deals with the outsourcing of critical or key operational functions and activities, with subsection B.7.2 in particular referring to service agreements that exist with other FWU companies.
-These contracts consist, among other things, of the outsourcing of Customer and Sales Support, Accounting & Reporting, Human Resources, provision of IT services, Investment Management, Product Development, Marketing, Sales Support and Marketing.
+These contracts consist of the outsourcing of Customer and Sales Support, Accounting & Reporting, Human Resources, provision of IT services, Investment Management, Product Development, Marketing, Sales Support and Marketing.
 The company's outsourcing policy stipulates, among other things, that a qualified person is appointed as responsible for each outsourced aspect.
 This person will oversee the service provider's performance, reviewing and evaluating the results at least every six months.

 Section C describes the risk profile of FWU Life Austria.
-Material risks stated here in connection with market risks are equities risk and currency risk, and cost risk and lapse risk in connection with underwriting risks.
-A material decrease in equity risk due to declining equity markets in the business year 2022 led to a material decrease in market risk.
-A material decrease in lapse risk, also due to declining stock markets and increased risk free interest rates as well, led to a material decrease in underwriting risk in the financial year 2022.
-Counterparty default risk is listed as material risk which did not change significantly in the financial year 2022.
+Material risks stated here in connection with market risks are equity risk and currency risk, which have not significantly changed in the reporting period.
+Material risks stated here in connection with underwriting risks are cost risk and lapse risk, which have not significantly changed in the reporting period.
+Counterparty default risk is listed as material risk which did not change significantly in the financial year 2023.
 Operational risk can be found at the lower end of the material area which did not change significantly in the reporting period.
 Outside of the valuation scale of the standard formula, liquidity risk, reputational risk and strategy risk are stated as material risks and described.
 Finally, two risk scenarios are presented in section C.7 which display the solvency position of FWU Life Austria in a challenging market environment and how sustainability risks are classified from the perspective of FWU Life Austria.
 Furthermore, chapter C.7.4 deals with the conflict between Russia and Ukraine.